wp-plugins/share-subscribe-contact-aio-widget/readme.txt

 >Profitquery is fast-growing intelligence system for boost any website.
 For now we have over 20 smart tools some of them are unique.
 And this is just the beginning.
 >Our team make the complex simple.
 Make pro version similar tools - free.
 And it's all thanks unprecedented use of the Latest Technology.
 Vector graphics, 2D & 3D animation, more than you can imagine for your website for free right now.
 >
 >Profitquery use over 1 000 000 people around the world per day.
 For wordpress community we prepare a few plugin for demonstration a small part profitquery platform features.
-Choosing profitquery you get access to the latest developments, great support team which work even with free tools distribution and you can influence the course of development.
+Choosing profitquery you get access to the latest developments, <a href="https://wordpress.org/support/view/plugin-reviews/share-subscribe-contact-aio-widget">great support team</a> and you can influence the course of development.
 >We work hard seven days a week to make you website smarter and growth faster.
 >
 >AIO Widgets collect most popular tools for growth your email subscribers, social subscribers, for get feedback from customers, for make your content virals.
 You do not need to go to the any dashboard, all tools can set up on your admin area.